hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

    To resolve this error, you must enroll again by repeating step 'a'.
 This will issue a new ECert which will be stored in the current database.

+3. When sending multiple parallel requests to a Fabric CA Server cluster that uses shared sqlite3 databases, the server occasionally returns a 'database locked' error.
+This is most probably because the database transaction timed out while waiting for database lock (held by another cluster member) to be released.
+   To resolve this problem, increase the busy timeout by setting the environment variable `SQLITE_BUSY_TIMEOUT` to higher value and restart the Fabric CA server.
+The value must be an integer that specifies the busy timeout in milliseconds.
+By default, the busy timeout is set to 5000 milliseconds.

 ..
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/